MicrosoftDocs/quantum-docs/articles/includes/quickstart-qc-include-honeywell.md

    az login
    ```

 1. Specify the subscription you want to use from those associated with your Azure account.
-You can also find your subscription ID in the overview of your workspace in Azure Portal.
+You can also find your subscription ID in the overview of your workspace in the Azure portal.

    ```azurecli
    az account set -s <Your subscription ID>